 Formal education during the adolescent years is the most effective base for learning and skills development.
 Many of Australia's partner countries have large and growing youth populations, and in an age where skills are increasingly important for employment, job security and a better income, improving education quality is an imperative.

 Conflict robs many children of the opportunity of schooling.
-Estimates suggest 42 per cent of all out-of-school children are in conflict-affected countries.
-Of Australia’s 15 top aid partner countries, 11 are considered to be fragile or conflict-affected*.
-Of these countries, skills development is critical to help young people gain employment and escape economic despair so that they can be productive and contribute to peace-building processes in their country.
+Estimates suggest about 4 million 5-17 year old refugees were out of school in 2017.
+This has increased since 2000.
+In those conflict affected countries, skills development is critical to help young people gain employment and escape economic despair so that they can be productive and contribute to peace-building processes in their country.

 How we give aid

 Australia's investments in education primarily focus on supporting changes to the systems and policies that deliver better education in our region.
 The Strategy for Australia's aid investments in education 2015-2020 sets out how the Australian Government works with partner countries to help them deliver comprehensive and high-quality education services.